We provide professional advice and support using approaches that have been proven by research.

 Parents may need to join in too with tasks such as completing diaries, noticing examples or supporting kids to remember things to do.

-Younger children may be drawing and telling stories in the appointment.
+The approach will be same whether appointments are online or face-to-face.
+We have found that teenagers often prefer online sessions because they can do them from home and avoid travel time.
+Younger children may be drawing and telling stories.
 Older ones may practise breathing exercises and setting goals.
 Every session will be individual and tailored to each patient.

 You are welcome to attend with your child.
 Some teenagers will then prefer you to leave but we will try to keep you informed about the work.
 You will also see the changes after a little while!

 Clinical Psychologists aim for around 6 sessions to see meaningful change - some patients do fewer, some do more depending on need but we don't aim for anyone to do months and months of therapy.
 It is practical, active and focused on change.